• How it works

 In case the co-owners fail to reply to the legal notice or in case the co-owners send a vague reply, a partition suit can be filed in the court where the jurisdiction of the property would lie.

-In case, the property cannot be divided solely on the partition suit, the court has the authority to order an inquiry.
-This inquiry is conducted to pass a introductory decision for the appointment of a Commissioner who then evaluates the property and presents an official report.
-The court then establishes each share of every co-owner solely on the basis of the report by the Commissioner and distribute the property according to each co-owner’s rightful share in the property.
+In case the property cannot be divided solely on the partition suit, the court has the authority to order an inquiry.
+This inquiry is conducted to pass an introductory decision for the appointment of a Commissioner, who then evaluates the property and presents an official report.
+The court then establishes each share of every co-owner solely, on the basis of the report by the Commissioner and distributes the property according to each co-owner’s rightful share in the property.

 Can family settlement of a self- acquired property be done?